mkdoc/mkcli/test/fixtures/program.md

 [options] [files..]
 ```

+Short program description.

+Long program description with a lot more information about the program behaviour.

 ## Options

 * `-b, --base=[URL] {String=http://example.com}` Base URL for absolute links that also has quite a bit of text.